Digital Whiteboarding 101: An Intro for Creative Teams

 Related: Digital Whiteboards: the 11 Best Reasons to Invest

-The whiteboard is a source of inspiration as much as it is a place for tracking it.
+The whiteboard is as much a source of inspiration as it is a place for tracking it.
 A whiteboard can serve as the organizational locus for a brainstorming session or the place where the abstract threads and visions swirling in your imagination take shape and come to life.

 Using verbal communication to describe complex systems or define workflows isn’t ideal for every setting.
 In many instances, a simple diagram can make a concept easier to grasp.
 Using graphic representations of abstractions can give people the concrete foothold they need to develop a firm understanding.
 For UX designers , this visual brainstorming component is indispensable.

 Sometimes, it’s the little things that inspire productivity.
 For avid list makers, few things are as satisfying as the physical action of crossing an action item off.
 Whiteboards can serve as active sites for task planning, but they can also serve to document wins.

 Digital whiteboards are an effective interactive tool for engaging and connecting team members during a whiteboard session.
 Because everyone can access and contribute to the screen, it creates an innovative atmosphere that sparks discussion and collaboration .

 Traditional whiteboards can be challenging to read (or even see) during a video conference, making them ineffective for remote teams.
 An interactive whiteboard allows remote participants to view and contribute efficiently to the shared space, enhancing the meeting’s communication capabilities .

 Whiteboarding isn’t a recipe for success all the time.
 Without proper planning, the whiteboard can create confusion, constrict ideation flows, and even lead to your great ideas getting erased out of existence.
 Thankfully, the fixes for these problems are usually pretty straightforward.

 Here are a few instances where whiteboarding can become a hazard, along with easy solutions to remedy the situation: